OpenDSA/OpenDSA/RST/en/Development/NPComplete_old.rst

 How is NP-completeness of practical significance for typical programmers?
-Well, if your boss demands that you provide a fast algorithm to solve a problem, she will not be happy if you come back saying that the best you could do was an exponential time algorithm.
+Well, if your boss demands that you provide a fast algorithm to solve a problem, they will not be happy if you come back saying that the best you could do was an exponential time algorithm.
-But, if you can prove that the problem is NP-complete, while she still won't be happy, at least she should not be mad at you!
+But, if you can prove that the problem is NP-complete, while they still won't be happy, at least they should not be mad at you!
-By showing that her problem is NP-complete, you are in effect saying that the most brilliant computer scientists for the last 50 years have been trying and failing to find a polynomial time algorithm for her problem.
+By showing that their problem is NP-complete, you are in effect saying that the most brilliant computer scientists for the last 50 years have been trying and failing to find a polynomial time algorithm for their problem.

 Problems that are solvable in polynomial time on a regular computer are said to be in class P.